collective/Products.Poi/Products/Poi/README.txt

 Installation and dependencies
 -----------------------------

+Best is to use zc.buildout.
+Just add Products.Poi to your eggs, rerun buildout and you are done.
+Optionally add Products.PloneSoftwareCenter (and Products.ArchAddOn).

 Poi requires:

-  - Plone: 3.0+ on Zope 2.10
+  - Plone: 3.0+ on Zope 2.10.x (tested with Plone 3.0.6, 3.1.7 and 3.2.1)

   - DataGridField (*)

   - AddRemoveWidget

   - intelligenttext (but this is installed by default in Plone 3)
-    Note: when going from Plone 2.5 to 3.0, please first uninstall intelligenttext, then create a new instance with Plone 3.
+    Note: when going from Plone 2.5 to 3.0, please first uninstall intelligenttext, then create a new zope instance with Plone 3.
     Then run the portal_migration, which will install the new plone.intelligenttext library for you.

   - For PloneSoftwareCenter integration, PloneSoftwareCenter is required.
-See http://plone.org/products/plonesoftwarecenter Tested on Plone 2.5 with: PloneSoftwareCenter-1.0-RC.tgz Tested on Plone 3.0 with: PloneSoftwareCenter-1.5-alpha1.tar.gz
+See http://plone.org/products/plonesoftwarecenter Tested with PloneSoftwareCenter 1.5.

 (*) NOTE: Before version 1.0 beta 2, ArchAddOn was required instead of DataGridField.
-Also note that PloneSoftwareCenter does required ArchAddOn.
+Also note that PloneSoftwareCenter itself does require ArchAddOn.

 For new installations, install using Add/Remove Products as normal.
 If you want